 (Woodland Beach, Tiny ON)

 This collection represents the interface between land and river, known as the riparian zone.
 The relevance of the word ‘transition’ is many-fold.
-First there is the seasonal transition with the fallen autumn leaves.
-Then there is the reference to the riparian zone as an important and significant biome, in which plants and animals help to filter the water as it passes, increasing its quality as it transitions downstream.
+First, there is the seasonal transition with the fallen autumn leaves.
+Then, there is the reference to the riparian zone as a significant biome, in which plants and animals help to filter the water as it passes, increasing its quality as it transitions downstream.
 Finally, from a painter’s viewpoint, there is the complexity of negotiating the various natural elements that transition from one to another.
-A tapestry of fallen leaves, wet-and-dry rocks, and dark reflections of denuded trees on moving water - all became integral elements in these dreamy riverine vistas.
+A tapestry of fallen leaves, wet-and-dry rocks, and dark reflections of denuded trees on moving water became integral elements in these dreamy riverine vistas.

 Transitions No.6